Joint modeling of wind speed and wind direction through a conditional approach: Joint Modeling of Wind Speed and Wind Direction

 where $\mu \in [0, 2\pi)$ and $\kappa \geq 0$ are the parameters of the distribution representing the directional mean and concentration of the distribution, respectively, and $I_0(\kappa)$ is the modified Bessel function of the first kind and order zero \citep{bessel}.
+However, the von Mises distribution is unimodal and therefore, may not produce a satisfactory fitting for wind direction data that is multimodal such as shown in the middle column of Fig.~\ref{wswd_uv}.
+Hence, our choice of using a finite mixture of von Mises distribution.
 Here, the density of the wind direction is modeled as follows:

 where $\omega_j$, $j = 1, \ldots, N_{\Phi}$, are weights such that $\sum_{j = 1}^{N_{\Phi}} \omega_j = 1$.